kingqabil/hello-rails-raect/README.md

 #### Listing Existing Routes

-- You can now visit `http://localhost:3000` to view your new website!
+- You can now visit `http://localhost:3000` to view your new website!.